On this page

 Unless specifically authorized and regulated by the State, placing a wager of any kind on anything with an element of chance is illegal, as is possession of a gambling device, which your computer would theoretically become if you play Online Poker in the state.

-Interestingly enough, while the State has made no meaningful effort to regulate Online Poker, they became the first state earlier this year to explicitly legalize and regulate DFS, so maybe there is hope for them to do the same with Online Poker.
+Interestingly enough, while the State has made no meaningful effort to regulate Online Poker, they became the first state to explicitly legalize and regulate DFS in 2016, so maybe there is hope for them to do the same with Online Poker.
+On top of that, sports betting was launched in January 2021, making it possible for local players to place bets in-person, online or via mobile devices.

 In the State of Washington, it is a Class C Felony to receive or transmit gambling information by any means, so Online Poker is definitely out.
 Interestingly, it once appeared as though Washington would be one of the first states onboard with the legalization and regulation of Online Poker as there have been a number of Bills introduced and re-introduced that would purport to do same, but all of them have died session deaths.
 There is no evidence to suggest that this will not continue to be the case.

-West Virginia has almost every form of legalized gambling in almost every possible location that you can think of, but they are only satisfied if the State is getting a cut as even home games are expressly illegal.
+West Virginia has almost every form of legalized gambling in almost every possible location that you can think of.
+All forms of gambling are legal in the state, including online poker.

 Furthermore, of the bordering States, West Virginia was the first to have both casinos as well as the first to have Table Games later on.
 West Virginia also has over one thousand legal, 'Slot parlors,' in the State in which private operators are allowed to have a small number of machines.
-Again, it is this very concept that could be a problem getting the Online gambling bill passed in Pennsylvania and is the same concept that Ohio has considered.
 In short, West Virginia is usually ahead of the game when it comes to liberality with respect to its gambling laws, so I would be surprised if they would want to see themselves overtaken in that respect.

 Other than State-Approved gambling, any form of unauthorized gambling, which would include Online Poker, is a Class B Misdemeanor.
 Aside from Daily Fantasy Sports, the Wisconsin Legislature appears to have approached the concept of Online Gambling only minimally.